Home

 Private collection

-Provenance: Moffett/Berson/Wildenstein Monet Vol II No. 490
+Provenance: Moffett/Berson/Catalogue Raisonné Wildenstein Monet Vol II No. 490/Newspaper reports from 1879

 No. 144 - Effet de neige à Vétheuil.